OmkarJ13/fyle-teams-app/README.md

 13. Inside the app, under Configure, go to Basic Information.
 Copy "App ID"
 14. Get .env creds file from anyone from Team Slack.
 15. Inside .env file, update the TEAMS_APP_ID, TEAMS_BOT_ID, TEAMS_BOT_PASSWORD, TEAMS_SERVICE_BASE_URL (add ngrok url here) according to your local app creds.
-16. Inside this App Studio app, go to your dev app.
-Go to Test and distribute.
-Click on Add app.
+16. Inside this Developer tools, go to your dev app.
+Download your app as a .zip file.
+17. Go to teams apps in the sidebar -> Click manage apps -> Upload app and upload the .zip app you just downloaded.
+  - We need to install our app like this because the 'Preview in Teams' functionality is broken.

 ## Local Development ##